Click the links below to find more information:

 Three-Dimensional Adipose Tissue Culture

 Description: The most common mode of treatment for obesity involves low-fat diet and exercise to control the patient's body weight and blood sugar levels.
 For effective treatment, obesity must be better understood at a cellular level with respect to metabolic state and environmental stress; however, currently used 2-dimensional in vitro cell culture does not represent the in vivo adipose tissue appropriately due to absence of complex architecture and cell signaling.
 This study will evaluate the adipocyte differentiation process when subjected to various concentrations of nutritionally relevant free fatty acids with respect to intracellular triglyceride accumulation, total protein content, generation of reactive oxygen species, and production of adipocyte-specific biological function.

 Bone Tissue Culture on Elastin-based Scaffolds

-Description: The ojectives of this study are: 1) To create novel ELP-45s5 bioglass scaffolds, 2) Characterize the mechanical, physico-chemical, and biological properties of the ELP-45s5 bioglass scaffolds, and 3) To determine if the composites of extracellular matrix based materials with the 45s5 bioglass will obtain acceptable mechanical properties with superior biocompatibility for bone tissue engineering.
+Description: The objectives of this study are: 1) To create novel ELP-45s5 bioglass scaffolds, 2) Characterize the mechanical, physicochemical and biological properties of the ELP-45s5 bioglass scaffolds, and 3) To determine if the composites of extracellular matrix-based materials with the 45s5 bioglass will obtain acceptable mechanical properties with superior biocompatibility for bone tissue engineering.

 Survey Measuring Absences Related to Toothaches : The S.M.A.R.T.
-Survery
+Survey

 PI: Teresa Perkins

-Description: The objective is to examine the impact of dental toothache pain in school attendance of young children in Jackson, MS and the surrounding areas through parental reportng of tooth aches and school absence.
+Description: The objective is to examine the impact of dental toothache pain in school attendance of young children in Jackson, Miss., and the surrounding areas through parental reporting of toothaches and school absence.

 2500 North State Street